-sion, or a period in our lives.
 "Anything vintage interests me, including typewriters, musical instruments, radios, a collection of old cars, and antique fishing lures.
-I love the detail and the personality of these items and the way they have aged gracefully over the years,"
+I love the detail and the personality of these items and the way they have aged gracefully over the years," she said.

-she said.
-The exhibit will include several pencil enderings of her favorite items including old Western and English riding boots and an old Western saddle.
-Her large painting, The Memory Makers," depicts vehicles from the 1940s and '50s.
+The exhibit will include several pencil renderings of her favorite items including old Western and English riding boots and an old Western saddle.
+Her large painting, "The Memory Makers," depicts vehicles from the 1940s and '50s.

-Stanfield returned to the art scene after serious injury to her right hand.
+Stanfield returned to the art scene after a serious injury to her right hand.
 "The first year was extremely tough.
 I was unable to move any of my fingers and I had no feeling in my hand.
 It took me almost five years to get back to my past potential with about 93 per cent usage of my right hand," she said.

-The artist has won various awards for her paintings and drawings over the years, including recently taking second place in the Swannanoa Valley Fine Arts League's 2016 juried show for her equestrian wacan be seen at The Asheville Gallery of Art
+The artist has won various awards for her paintings and drawings over the years, including recently taking second place in the Swannanoa Valley Fine Arts League's 2016 juried show for her equestrian watercolor portrait, "Troubadour."
+Her work can be seen at The Asheville Gallery of